SemanticMediaWiki/SemanticBreadcrumbLinks/docs/00-configurations.md

 ## Configuration

+This file describes the configuration of the Semantic Breadcrumb Links (SBL) extension.

+### General

 - `$GLOBALS['egSBLTryToFindClosestDescendant']` if enabled SBL will try to find the closest descendant (it will not work for subpages due to missing annotation information).